Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 The map page will have buttons to drop the different categories of markers; which will again use iconography and tooltips to indicate their purpose.
 These will be position on the map, and will highlight when hovered and change colour when selected, so the user is clear which category of marker is displayed.

 ##### Information Design
-I had considered using the standard Google Maps information windows to display the key content (best beaches, towns/resorts and activities).
+I considered using the standard Google Maps information windows to display the key content (best beaches, towns/resorts and activities).
 However, I disliked the look of these and also didn't want this to be exclusively an exercise is using Google Maps and thus plan to display marker information in a separate section outside of Google Maps.
 The information layout will be consistent:
   - Title
   - Image/Chart